-3. Large-Scale Global Climate Change (40,000year network): The past 40,000 years include the last glacial maximum, the glacial-interglacial transition, and our present warm period, the Holocene, as well as the sequence of abrupt swings (Dansgaard-Oeschger events) in climate as recorded in Greenland ice cores and other climate archives.
-The glacial-interglacial transition is the best-documented global response to very large-scale changes in climate forcing, and the earlier abrupt changes are the best examples of this enigmatic process.
+3. Large-Scale Global Climate Change (40,000year network): The past 40,000 years include the last glacial maximum, the glacial-interglacial transition, and our present warm period (the Holocene) as well as the sequence of abrupt swings (Dansgaard-Oeschger events) in climate as recorded in Greenland ice cores and other climate archives.
+The glacial-interglacial transition is the best-documented global response to large-scale changes in climate forcing, and the earlier abrupt changes are the best examples of this enigmatic process.
 The Holocene is one of the more stable climatic periods, potentially providing the conditions for an outburst of human societal development.
-The reason for this apparent constancy in Holocene climate as well as the linkage between pre-industrial climate swings and human development is still a matter of debate.
+The reason for this apparent constancy in Holocene climate as well as the linkage between preindustrial climate swings and human development is still a matter of debate.
 To understand these phenomena we need to resolve their spatial and temporal evolution.
-Ice cores are uniquely as a suite of measurements (such as greenhouse gas concentrations).
+Ice cores are uniquely placed to provide the contrasting polar elements of climate in high resolution as well as a suite of measurements (such as greenhouse gas concentrations).
 In addition, we need to understand the response of the Antarctic, Greenland, and other Arctic ice sheets to climate change.
-In particular, the contribution of the large ice sheets to the glacial-interglacial sea level change, and the temporal evolution over the last 40,000 years, are still matters of debate.
+In particular, the contribution of the large ice sheets to the glacialinterglacial sea level change, and the temporal evolution over the last 40,000 years, are still matters of debate.
 The primary objectives of the 40,000-year ice core network include:

-- Determining the detailed magnitude and relative timing of warming and climate forcing mechanisms (e.g. greenhouse gases) in Greenland and Antarctica during deglaciation, in order to evaluate mechanisms for large-scale global climate change. - Developing spatial patterns of environmental parameters that relate to ocean surface conditions, including sea-ice extent and biological productivity. - Understanding the changes in magnitude and spatial pattern of sources and sinks of greenhouse gases on millennial and centennial time scales. - Understanding the spatial and temporal evolution of rapid climate changes (e.g., Dansgaard-Oeschger events, the last glacial termination) related to changes in ocean and atmospheric circulation. - Constraining the histories and budgets of atmospheric trace gases such as carbon monoxide, carbonyl sulfide, methyl chloride, and methyl bromide to elucidate changes in atmospheric chemistry and biogeochemical cycles over the glacial-interglacial transition. - Synchronizing records in Greenland and Antarctica using high-resolution measurements of methane, dust, and isotopic ratios. - Investigating relationships between major changes in atmospheric circulation and CO_2 cycling in the Southern Ocean due to dust fertilization and ocean mixing.
+• Determining the detailed magnitude and relative timing of warming and climate forcing mechanisms (e.g. greenhouse gases) in Greenland and Antarctica during deglaciation, in order to evaluate mechanisms for large-scale global climate change.

-• Quantifying climate forcing magnitudes from explosive volcanism and solar variability.
+- Developing spatial patterns of environmental parameters that relate to ocean surface conditions, including sea ice extent and biological productivity. - Understanding the changes in magnitude and spatial pattern of sources and sinks of greenhouse gases on millennial and centennial time scales. - Understanding the spatial and temporal evolution of rapid climate changes (e.g., Dansgaard-Oeschger events, the last glacial termination) related to changes in ocean and atmospheric circulation. - Constraining the histories and budgets of atmospheric trace gases such as carbon monoxide, carbonyl sulfide, methyl chloride, and methyl bromide to elucidate changes in atmospheric chemistry and biogeochemical cycles over the glacial-interglacial transition. - Synchronizing records in Greenland and Antarctica using high-resolution measurements of methane, dust, and isotopic ratios and providing records that can link to non-ice core climate records in mid- and low latitudes - Investigating relationships between major changes in atmospheric circulation and CO2 cycling in the Southern Ocean due to dust fertilization and ocean mixing. - Quantifying climate forcing magnitudes from explosive volcanism and solar variability.

 Under the auspices of IPICS, the international scientific community is developing plans for a network of ice cores covering the past 40,000 years.
-Specific U.S. contributions to this network include the now complete WAIS Divide core as well as the recently drilled South Pole ice core (SPICEcore) project and a desired future core at Hercules Dome.
-Drilling by New Zealand with U.S. science collaboration is complete on Roosevelt Island.
-Greenland cores at Renland and EGRIP, led by Denmark, will also contribute to IPICS goals.
+Specific U.S. contributions to this network include the completed WAIS Divide core and the South Pole ice core (SPICEcore), and a desired future core at Hercules Dome.
+Greenland cores drilled at East Greenland Ice core Project (EGRIP), led by Denmark, will also contribute to IPICS goals.
 IPICS 40,000-year projects may vary in scope and logistical needs, but many are envisioned to be drilling campaigns conducted in one or two seasons with minimal logistics.
-Site-specific records of climate and environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a variety of future projects.
-The IDDO Intermediate Depth Drill was used to successfully drill the South Pole Ice Core to a depth of 1,751 m (age ~ 49,000 years).
+Sitespecific records of climate and environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a future projects.
+The IDDO variety of Intermediate Depth Drill was used to successfully drill the South Pole Ice Core to a depth of 1,751 m (age ~ 49,000 years).